dror27/dk-shack/vol1/songs/en/Being Yourself.md

 \
 To learn how to walk with no shoes without whining\
 To stand in the wind with no coat and be smiling\
-To feel young and whole, for simply, being yourself\
+To feel young and whole, for simply being yourself\
 \
 Warm voices are calling your home\
 Your dad keeps on dialing, so pick up the phone\